 Maha Saptami – Kola Bow or Nabapatrika

-Early in the morning on Mahasaptami; A small banana plant called Kola Bou is taken to bathe in the river and dressed in a red sari and taken back in a procession to be placed near the idol of the goddess.
+Early in the morning on Mahasaptami; A small banana plant called Kola Bou is taken to bathe in the river and dressed in a red sari and taken back in a procession.
+That to be placed near the idol of the goddess.
 This is followed by ritualistic prayer and worship, which will take place on all remaining days of the festival.

 Many cultural activities also take place as part of the celebrations.
 People come together to dance, sing, perform plays and perform traditional performances.